autotyed/autotyed/startup/macos/README.md

 # macOS LaunchAgents

-This folder contains custom macOS X LaunchAgents for a few application.
+This folder contains custom macOS X LaunchAgents for a few applications that don't come with their own.
-See the repo wiki for more information about how to use these.
+See the [repo wiki](https://github.com/davidnewhall/autotyed/wiki) for more information about how to use these.

 Note: